SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Frequency

-The prevalence of all hereditary spastic paraplegias combined is estimated to be 2 to 6 in 100,000 people worldwide.
-Spastic paraplegia type 2 likely accounts for only a small percentage of all spastic paraplegia cases.
+There are more than 80 different types of hereditary spastic paraplegia, and the combined prevalence of all these types is estimated to be 1 to 18 in 100,000 people worldwide.
+Spastic paraplegia type 2 likely accounts for only a small percentage of all hereditary spastic paraplegia cases.

 Causes